-If you are new to Digital Scrapbooking this Start Here guide has been compiled to help you get started on the path of what is a highly liberating and even life changing craft.
+If you are new to digiscrapping, this Start Here guide to learn Digital Scrapbooking has been compiled just for you to help you get started on the path of what is a highly liberating and even life changing craft.

-I have tried to cover as many of the commonly asked newbie questions as possible … if there is something that I haven’t included here or something that you need more information about, please let me know by messaging me via the Contact page.
+In this series we cover as many of the commonly asked newbie questions as possible … if there is something more that you would like included here or something that you need further information about, please let us know in the Comments.

 Digital Scrapbooking, digiscrapping, is a relatively new form of traditional scrapbooking, now known amongst digiscrappers as paper scrapbooking, that first started surfacing as an organised hobby in the mid-1990's.
 If you have been a paper scrapbooker or a while you may already have heard about digiscrapping.
 But if you have never scrapped before, or are still very new to scrapbooking, and you are here reading this post, then let's take a quick look, together, at what digi’s all about...

 What are the advantages of Digital over paper scrapbooking?

 The question of what are the perceived advantages of Digital Scrapbooking over traditional or paper scrapbooking have been discussed in digiscrapping forums far and wide many times over the years.
 Some would argue that it was just Digiscrappers using cognitive dissonance to justify and make themselves feel better about their purchases.
 NOT SO!
 Today’s blog examines some of the key differences between the two forms.

 What do I need to have to start creating layouts?

 Whilst Digital Scrapbooking has a number of perceived advantages over paper scrapping, there are some necessary items including equipment, software and supplies.
 This post looks at the variety of "must have" supplies as well as a few of the more advanced items...